shussain333/quick-cache-uses/README.md

       com.sartaj.quick-cache.default.maxCapacity=200
       com.sartaj.quick-cache.default.evictionPolicy=FIFO
       ```
-   3. Once either one of above step is done, You can inject dependency of quick-cache in any where in your application.
+   3. Once either one of above step is done, You can inject dependency of quick-cache in anywhere in your application.
 And making changes at once place impact change at other place.
       ```java
         import com.sartaj.cache.factory.InMemoryCacheFactory;
         import io.swagger.v3.oas.annotations.responses.ApiResponse;